Protect Your Home From Winter Flooding

 The harsh temperatures of an Alberta winter can really cause havoc to your home if you are not properly prepared.
 While hindsight is always 20/20 – there are steps you can take to properly protect your home from the cold.
 Before the colder weather hits, make sure that your pipes are properly insulated.
 Foam padding sleeves and insulating tape are both available to keep your pipes warm.

-However, sometimes the worst happens.
+However, sometimes plumbing emergencies happen.
 Whether you are away on holiday and get a call from your house sitter or you wake up to a basement full of water – your house can fill up at an alarming rate.
+When emergencies happen, the first thing you’ll likely need to do, before calling an expert, is to stop the flow of water.
+Knowing where your main shutoff valve is located is the first step in accomplishing that.
 It’s obvious that you need to call a plumber, but what else can you do to try and alleviate some of the damage to your home?

 The first thing you should do is look at the water.
 Take note of what colour it is.
 If the water is clear, or close to it the source of the water might be from a burst pipe or drain tile.
 If, however, the water is a little murkier it is most likely a sewage back up.
 You should be able to tell based just on sight.